 I am a believer in Jesus Christ, happily married to my wife Sharon since 2017, an active member of Harvest Mission Community Church, and in my spare time, enjoy trying new foods, writing Yelp reviews, playing acoustic guitar, basketball, and reading books.
 I love Michigan football (and to a lesser extent, basketball) and hence will be generally preoccupied on Saturdays in the fall season.

 - Apr.
-2020 - Starting a postdoc position with Ras Bodik at the University of Washington.
+2020 - Started as a postdoc working with Prof. Ras Bodik at the University of Washington.

 - Mar.
 2020 - Our paper on Duoquest, a dual-specification SQL synthesis system, has been accepted to SIGMOD 2020!

 - Mar.
 2020 - Performed my defense at the University of Michigan!